jerhoud/TensorMixedStates.jl/docs/src/manual.md

 Three keyword arguments may be given `restart` (default `true`) erases the directory before starting, `clean` (default `false`) erases the directory and does not run the simulation, `output` (default `nothing`) if set, does not create the directory nor any output files an redirect all output to the given io channel (useful values are stdout and devnull).

 Measurements are specified in the `measures` or `final_measures` fields.
-They take the form of a pair
+They take the form of a pair or list of pairs.

     measures = destination => measurements

-or a list of pairs.
+    measures = [ dest1 => meas1, dest2 => meas 2, ...]

 The possible measurements are described in the measurements section of this manual.
 There are three types of destinations:

 - filenames: writes the specified measurements to the given file as they are made.
 Special filenames are "stdout" (or "-"), "stderr", "" (for devnull)